This post may contain affiliate links. Please read our disclosure policy.

 Assemble ingredients and blend the batter

-All of the pancake ingredients go into the blender!
+All of the wet and dry ingredients go into the blender!
 I have a blender with the blades on the bottom, so I put everything in the canister and give it a shake before blending for a full minute.

 Cook the pancakes on a hot griddle

 Grease a griddle and heat it to about 350ยฐF, then pour 1/4 cup of batter on the hot surface in rounds.
-Let the pancakes cook until they're covered in bubbles, flip to cook the bottom, & flip again to make sure they're cooked through.
+Let the pancakes cook until bubbles form all over, flip to cook the bottom, & flip again to make sure they're cooked through.
+They should be golden brown all over.

 Serve & enjoy!

 I like to stack the pancakes together, and let everyone serve themselves.
 The pancakes keep themselves warm that way.
-Or you can put the pancakes on a baking tray and keep them warm in a 200ยฐF oven for a few minutes until ready to serve!
+Or you can put the pancakes on a baking tray and keep them warm in a 200ยฐF oven for a few minutes until ready to serveโwith plenty of maple syrup.

 You'll know when the pancakes are ready to flip when the underside has set and begun to brown, and the edges on top are set.
 You should see lots of bubbles forming on the top when the first side is cooking.
 When you slide your spatula underneath the pancake, the batter shouldn't leak off the edges back onto the cooking surface.